2026 Rugby League World Cup

 The 2026 Rugby League World Cup (RLWC2026) is a collection of world cups in the sport of rugby league and is a replacement tournament for the 2025 Rugby League World Cup.

 Like 2021, the 2026 World Cup will see the men's, women's, and wheelchair world cups simultaneously.
 However unlike 2021, the men's tournament will feature ten teams only, and the planned expansion of the women's and wheelchair tournament will be delayed keeping team numbers at eight in each.

+On 1 September 2026, the organisers announced that the second physical disability rugby league (PDRL) world cup would be held concurrently with the other three tournaments.

 Host selection

 Originally due to be staged in the US and Canada in 2025, the offer was withdrawn due to financial concerns.
 In 2022, hosting was awarded to France.
 In May 2023, the French organisers pulled out of hosting the games.